evilbrisket/evilbrisket/README.md

-# evilbrisket
+# Evilbrisket drive for Node.js

 Node.js driver for Evil Brisket hardware.
 See http://www.evilbrisket.com for more information.

 ## Install

-Install the <a href="https://www.airspayce.com/mikem/bcm2835/">bcm2835<a> library in /usr/local/lib then:
+Download and install the <a href="https://www.airspayce.com/mikem/bcm2835/">bcm2835<a> library in /usr/local/lib then:

 ```
 $ npm install evilbrisket
 ```